-There’s an abundance of free chicken food out there, you just need to know where to look… Most of these solutions are free or cheap and require very little work on your part.
+There’s an abundance of free chicken food out there, you just need to know where to look.
+Most of these solutions are free or cheap and require very little work on your part.
+Choose just a few ideas, or use them all to really lower that chicken feed bill.

 This post contains affiliate links.

-Letting your flock out to free-range is the number one way to cut down on feed costs.
+Letting your flock out to free-range is a great way to cut down on feed costs.
 Chickens are hard wired to search for their own food outside.
 They’ll pick at grasses and weeds, dig for worms, and even hunt down larger prey like mice and lizards.

 2. Farmer’s Markets